GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 ---

 Browser dialtesting is a `BROWSER` task type under the `inputs.dialtesting` collector.
 It simulates page access through the Lightpanda browser engine, including opening pages, clicking elements, entering text, waiting for selectors, and asserting titles or text.
 It reports page performance, step details, and failure reasons.
-The Lightpanda engine currently does not support screenshots.
+The bundled Lightpanda build does not include screenshots.

 For basic dialtesting node configuration, see [Network Dialtesting](dialtesting.md).
 This page only describes browser-specific configuration, deployment, and troubleshooting.